usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 Storage Manager (SQL)
 ^^^^^^^^^^^^^^^^^^^^^

 Tenable recommends that after installation completes, the customer should create a new account in SQL for database access and disable the default service account (SA).
 In addition, it is recommended to change the port for SQL to something other than the default SQL port.
 These changes will reduce the likelihood of a threat actor accessing the SQL data.
-Please reference the *How to change Tenable.AD SQL Service account Password Knowledge Article* here: https://community.tenable.com/s/article/How-to-change-the-Tenable-ad-SQL-service-account-password?language=en_US#:~:text=Connect%20to%20Storage%20Manager.%20Assign%20the%20new%20account,the%20Security%20Engine%20Node.%20Restart%20the%20alsid_eridanis%20service.
+Please reference `How to change Tenable.AD SQL Service account Password Knowledge Article <https://community.tenable.com/s/article/How-to-change-the-Tenable-ad-SQL-service-account-password>`__

 Security Engine Node
 ^^^^^^^^^^^^^^^^^^^^

 Tenable recommends that customers change the default username and password for RabbitMQ administration.
-Please refer to *Changing the default RabbitMQ password* `Knowledge Article <https://community.tenable.com/s/article/Tenable-ad-Changing-the-default-RabbitMQ-password>`__ here: https://community.tenable.com/s/article/Tenable-ad-Changing-the-default-RabbitMQ-password?language=en_US
+Please refer to `Changing the default RabbitMQ password <https://community.tenable.com/s/article/Tenable-ad-Changing-the-default-RabbitMQ-password>`__

 Tenable recommends that customers use a `custom certificate <https://docs.tenable.com/identity-exposure/Installation/Content/06_Manage/https-for-tenablead-web-application.htm>`__ to enforce HTTPS for portal access in Internet Information Services (IIS).